Key takeaways

 Is there a generic for Keppra?

 Keppra and levetiracetam are almost identical medications.
 “Fundamentally, there is no difference between brand and generic medications,” says Erika Gray, Pharm.D., founder and Chief Medical Officer of Toolbox Genomics and clinical pharmacist at Zuckerberg San Francisco General Hospital and Trauma Center in San Francisco, California.
-“In this case, levetiracetam/Keppra has the exact same active ingredient.
-In fact, in order for a medication to be accepted as a generic, the company has to prove its medication is bioequivalent to the brand medication.”
+“In this case, levetiracetam/Keppra has the same active ingredient.
+In fact, for a medication to be accepted as a generic, the company has to prove its medication is bioequivalent to the brand medication.”

 Keppra and its generic version are available in several forms, including oral tablets (immediate-release), extended-release (XR) oral tablets, oral solution (liquid), and intravenous (IV) injection.